 Listen

-Pick your battles
+Pick your battles to avoid power struggles

 Always use positive parenting

-Stong-Willed Children are Passionate
+Strong-willed children are Passionate

-If you haven’t noticed by now, anytime you yell at your spirited child, they yell back, their anger gets worse and the situation elevates.
+If you haven’t noticed by now, anytime you yell at your spirited kid, they yell back, their anger gets worse and the situation elevates.
 It’s critical as a parent to a strong-willed child to try to stay calm even in the most intense situations.

 They are also very eager to please.
 Give them a compliment or praise on a job well done, and they will go out of their way to achieve more.